lukebtaylor/obsidian-remote/README.md

+# credit and attribution

+All credit goes to https://github.com/sytone/obsidian-remote

+This fork is only for personal maintenance updates. :)

 # obsidian-remote

 This docker image allows you to run [obsidian](https://obsidian.md/) in docker as a container and access it via your web browser.